Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - Standard approach in low precision training.
 	- Prevents small gradient values from being rounded to zero.
-- Scale the loss by s, gradient would also be scaled.
+- Scale the loss by `s`, gradient would also be scaled.
 - Gradient must be unscaled before weight update.
-- Conventional ways:
+- Conventional method:
-	- Increase s until its overflow, then decrease - Nvidia Apex
+	- Increase `s` until its overflow, then decrease - Nvidia Apex
+- Proposed method:
 	-

 ---